jonlpersson/ed-latimore/site/_posts/2021-11-04-how-to-live-for-yourself.md

 ## Accept your fears then take action

-Living for others comes from two of the five types of fear: Fear of rejection and fear of humiliation.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> You’re afraid of the vulnerability that circumstances out of your control expose you to.
+Living for others comes from two of the five types of fear: Fear of rejection and fear of humiliation.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> You’re afraid of the vulnerability that circumstances out of your control expose you to.

 This is a lesson I learned punching guys in the face and learning not to flinch when I got punched in the face.
 Boxing has a unique way of forcing you to face your fears.